Kurnell Visitor Centre

 June/July is the best time to see humpback whales in this area as they migrate to warmer waters, and Cape Solander is a terrific lookout to get a glimpse of these majestic ocean giants.

-- Cape Solander Cape Solander lookout is located in the Kurnell section of Sydney's Kamay Botany Bay National Park.
+- Cape Solander Head to one of Sydney's best whale watching spots.
+Cape Solander, located in the Kurnell section of Kamay Botany Bay National Park is an unbeatable lookout during whale watching season.

 - Muru and Yena tracks Mura and Yena tracks form a short loop walk from Kurnell Visitor Centre to clifftop Yena picnic area, in Kamay Botany Bay National Park.
 Enjoy dramatic coastal views, spot whales, birdlife and wildflowers.